 This Government of Ontario resource explains which forms you need to fill out for your Information Return every year.
 (See Question 5) Registered charities also have to file the T3010 with the Canada Revenue Agency.

-Do we have to tell the government if we make changes to our board duties or bylaws?
+Do we have to tell the government if we make changes to our board or letters patent?

 Nonprofits have deadlines to let the government know of changes to their board or letters patent.
 For example, if any of the following change: